bhoriuchi/knex-schemer/README.md

 ## Whats New?
 ---
+* 06/29/2015
+  * added util module and moved all helper functions like getPrimaryKeys to it. maintained links to functions getPrimaryKeys and checkSchema in .manager and .loader respectively.
+  * added ability to ignore columns with names that begin with an underscore. this is to add more extensibility with other tools like bookshelf-factory
+  * reworked all of the ignore code into more understandable/reusable functions like .required(), .optional(), .nullable(), etc...
+  * updated version to **0.1.9**
 * 06/26/2015
   * fixed a bug where adding a nullable property to an ignore or relationship would attempt to add the column
   * updated version to **0.1.8**